-Berlin beer gardens.
-The whole score was a presty and salmet one, the Léegue having gone to' conditionable explane to procure an effective is and the source of acheno.
-This has been done with Japanese lanterns ranged in orderly rows hung along the fence, and diagonally overhead across the Parl, A number are lit in the ordinary way with candles, but the majority form a covering for electric tight hulls.
-The procession, which finimediately preceded the opening of the Carolival was among the best of its kind yet hold in Gymple, and large crowds lined Mary street.
-A little of the str procession, a number of the sets, breaking on and metring through the Park gates, while the remainder "Carried on," round the forwer, and then moved up the laneway parlet was mered.
+Returned Soldiers' Carnival-VERY BUGCESSFUL OPENING.
+GENERAL GLASGOW OPENS PARK AND CARNIVAL after the manner of the Parislam and Berlin Beer gardens.
+The whole scene was a presty and animate's one, the Lacgue having gone to 'considerable expense to procure an effective mission status lighting scheme, This has been done with Japanese Santerns ranged in orderly rowsbung along the fence, and diagonally verticed across the Park', A number are lit in the ordinary way with condies, but the majority form a covering for electric light bulbs.
+The procession, which immediately preceded the opening of the Caraival was among the best of its kind yet beld in Oympie, and large crowds, lined Mary street.
+A little of the effect was marred by portion of the procession, a number of the sets, bracking off and entering through the "carried on." round the corner, and then moved on the haway paralled to the Park.